San-Francisco-Write-The-Docs/meetups/planning/meetup-announcement.md

 * Speaker bio

 ## Getting There

-* The location
+* The location: Mention the company sponsoring the event as well as the address
 * Access to the building (how to be admitted and find the space)
 * Parking
 * Public transit
 * Bike parking

 ## Other Important Matters

-* Availability of food and drinks
+* Indicate whether food and drinks are available
+* If there is food, mention the sponsor

 ## Necessary Info

 * Code of conduct
 * A link to our Twitter feed